Surface trap with adjustable ion couplings for scalable and parallel gates: Trap structure

-where $\epsilon_0$ is the vacuum electric permittivity, $\omega_{i,j}$ are uncoupled secular frequencies, $m_{i,j}$ are the masses of ions, respectively.
-The coupling strength between ions depends on the geometry, secular frequencies in trapping sites and ion masses.
-An optimal configuration is presented, which must also obey technical constraints of the system and ensure sufficient trap depth $U_{depth}$.
-The maximization of coupling strength may be described as follows.
-For the fixed $U_{depth}$, the secular frequency $\omega_{sec} \propto d_{ion}^{-1}$.
-An ion-ion coupling strength (\ref{eq:interaction}) then $\Omega_I \propto m^{-1}d_{ion}^{-2}$.
-This shows that for the preserved trap depth the increase of coupling between single ions can be achieved only by lowering the inter-ion distance and ion masses.

-Under the presence of a typical parasitic field in the range of 20--30 Vm$^{-1}$ in surface ion traps an electrical barrier 60--70 meV for ion separation should be resistant to dual to solitary trapping site rearrangement \cite{Pholz200}.
-The potential well's depth tends to decrease as more voltage is supplied to the DC electrodes.
-We identified the operating voltage range on the DC central electrodes in the trapping sites that keeps the trap depth $U_{depth}$ above 50 meV.
-The voltages in the range between 0 V and 6 V maintain a ratio between the energy of the background gas molecules in the vacuum chamber at room temperature $U_{bcg}\propto 40$ meV and the trap depth below 0.8.
-In operating regime, the trapped ion's lifespan $\tau=\frac{kT_{300K}ln(2)}{P\sigma}\sqrt{\frac{\pi m_{H_2}}{8kT_{300K}}}\propto36$ $min$ \cite{SouersFeb1977} in ultra-high vacuum should be adequate to execute quantum processes.
-Additionally, the influence on the level of the potential barrier between neighboring traps is taken into consideration while setting the limiting voltages on the DC electrodes.
-Note that the voltages on side and edge DC electrodes are allowed to exceed 6 V, which keeps the trap depth above the threshold.
+The magnitude of typical parasitic fields in surface ion traps ranges around 20--30 Vm$^{-1}$.
+Under these conditions, the electrical barrier of 60--70 meV for the ion separation should be resistant to dual to solitary trapping site rearrangement \cite{Pholz200}.
+The potential well depth decreases with higher voltages on the dc electrodes.
+We identified that the range of operating voltages between 0 and 6 V on the dc central electrodes in the trapping sites keeps the trap depth $U_{depth}$ above 50 meV, which is above the energy of the molecules in the residual gas (at room temperature $U_{bcg}\propto 40$ meV).
+The latter minimizes the ion loss due to the collisions with background gas molecules \cite{SouersFeb1977}.
+At ultra-high vacuum, we estimate the trapped ion's lifespan as $\tau=\frac{kT_{300K}ln(2)}{P\sigma}\sqrt{\frac{\pi m_{H_2}}{8kT_{300K}}}\propto36$ $min$, which is sufficient to execute quantum processes.

-The complex structure of potential distribution induced by planar traps prevents efficient analytical description of ion motion \cite{House2008}.
-Instead, a numerical simulation of ion motion in the trap, considering a time-dependent anharmonic potential, is performed.
-The simulation allows to obtain equilibrium ion positions $\boldsymbol{x}^o$, necessary for normal mode derivation \cite{James1998}.
-The details on simulation are described in Appendix \ref{appendix:simulation} in detail.

-Simulation of trapped-ion dynamics for the 0 DC voltage case, represented by the evolution of the ions $x$ and $z$ coordinates is presented in Figure \ref{fig:Caw28dc0evolz}.
-The simulation results represent a small variation in equilibrium ion heights.
-This non-linearity in the ion crystal could potentially lead to the coupling of normal modes corresponding to different principal axes.
-Therefore, the calculation of the normal modes in all three coordinates is performed.